Updated on August 23, 2022

 What Are the Penalties for Evading Arrest in Texas?

 In Texas, an individual can face evading arrest charges when they intentionally run away or otherwise flee from a police officer to avoid being arrested.
-However, you must reasonably know that the person chasing you is a police officer to be charged with evading arrest.
+However, you must reasonably know that the person chasing you is a police officer who is attempting to lawfully arrest you to be charged with evading arrest.

 The penalties for evading arrest depend on whether you are fleeing on foot or by car and whether the circumstances of your arrest qualify for enhanced punishment.

-Class B misdemeanor.
-If you are fleeing on foot, the criminal offense may be charged as a Class B misdemeanor, which carries up to half a year in jail and a maximum fine of $2,000.
+If you are fleeing on foot, the criminal offense may be charged as a Class A misdemeanor, which carries up to 180 days in jail and a maximum fine of $2,000.
+Attempting to evade arrest or detention on foot is a first-degree misdemeanor.

-State jail felony.
-If you are attempting to evade arrest by a motor vehicle or water vessel, you can face a state jail felony in Texas.
-The penalties include up to 2 years in jail and up to $10,000 in fines.
+If you are attempting to evade arrest in a motor vehicle or water vessel, you can face a state jail felony in Texas.
+The penalties include from 180 days to 2 years in jail and up to $10,000 in fines.

-Third-degree felony.
-If you have prior convictions for evading arrest in a motor vehicle/water vessel, the charges will be elevated to a third-degree felony.
-The punishment includes a jail sentence not exceeding ten years and a maximum fine of $10,000.
+If you have prior convictions for evading arrest in a motor vehicle or water vessel, the charges will be elevated to a third-degree felony.
+The punishment includes a jail sentence not exceeding 10 years and a maximum fine of $10,000.

 You may face harsher penalties if other people are harmed during your attempt to evade arrest.
 You can face third-degree felony charges if you cause serious bodily injury due to your attempts to flee from a police officer.